fluxninja/aperture/docs/content/concepts/policy/policy.md

 :::

 Aperture's policy language enables expression of closed-loop [control systems][control-system] in a declarative manner.
-Aperture comes with pre-packaged [blueprints][blueprints] that can be used both as a guide for creating new policies, or used as-is.
+Aperture includes pre-packaged [blueprints][blueprints] that can be used both as a guide for creating new policies, or used as-is.

 Policies provide a framework for defining and managing reliability criteria and conditions as code.
 They allow service operators to define and enforce